billyvg/backbone.io/README.md

 ## Example Usage ##
-An example usage of backboneio...
+An example usage of backboneio... (not complete, but I think you can kind of get an idea where I'm going with this)

 ### Client ####
 ```coffee